Ameyanagi/Install_Demeter/README.md

 ```
 (Enter y for all the packages)

-There will be a error installing libperl during the installation of demeter.
+There will be a error installing mod_perl during the installation of demeter.
 You can quit by Crtl+C if there is some error installing libperl.
 ```
 Can't stat `../apache_x.x/src'